Off-Campus Student Story

 The JCU Student Association (JCUSA) consists of elected students that represent the interests of students at JCU.

-JCUSA has Student Advocacy Officers based in Townsville and Cairns who offer a free, independent and non-judgmental service to all JCU students.
+The Student Advocacy Officers in Townsville and Cairns offer independent, non-judgemental advice, advocacy and representation for all students.

-JCU’s counselling service provides a free, professional, confidential and responsive service to help you manage personal issues that could impact on your studies at JCU.
-Bookings are essential and appointments are available by phone or Skype.
+JCU’s Counselling Service provides a free, professional, confidential and responsive service to help you manage personal issues that could impact on your studies at JCU.
+Bookings are essential and appointments are available by phone or online.

 The Student Conflict Support website is a self-help resource to assist students in managing conflict.
 If offers a range of video case studies and resource sheets to support students in managing conflict and a referral resource should student need further support.